iExecBlockchainComputing/iexec-doc/datawallet.rst

         RUN cp /usr/bin/python3.6 /usr/bin/python3

-        COPY nilearn.py	/app/nilearn.py #replace with your own app at this line
+        COPY nilearn.py	/app/test-nilearn.py #replace with your own app at this line

         ENTRYPOINT mkdir -p /iexec_in/data && unzip /iexec_in/$DATASET_FILENAME -d /iexec_in/data \
-        && python3 /app/nilearn.py sgx #replace with your command here
+        && python3 /app/test-nilearn.py sgx #replace with your command here

 **Step 3: Edit the script to add your libraries**

 To make your app compatible with the iExec SGX workflow you need to compute its MREnclave: this is basically a hash of your code, that will later enable us to check whether an enclave is actually running a genuine version of your code.
-You also need to authentify all the libraries that your app will use.
+You also need to authenticate all the libraries that your app will use.
-We provide a simple shell script to do this.
+We provide a simple shell script named *create-app.sh* to do this.
 By default the script authentifies the /usr/bin and the usr/lib/python3.6 directory.
 If your app uses libraries that are located in other place, you will need to edit the script to add authentication for your libraries.
 This is done as follows:

 .. code-block:: bash